Because in the real world, I’m not an exception. I’m half the audience

 Although there are many differences between women and men in the way we perceive and process particular situations emotionally, the experience is not something given to only one gender.
 Therefore, no matter who we are, we engage and respond to what is happening around us.
 What does it have to do with virtual reality?

-Conclusion is one, if your product – even the best of all possible – cannot be properly tested or brings about problems such as discomfort or lack of proper regulation – you simply lose your customers.
+The conclusion is one of your products – even the best of all possible – cannot be properly tested or brings about problems such as discomfort or lack of proper regulation – you simply lose your customers.